Florent Hanin

-Florent Olivier Sylvain Hanin (born 4 February 1990) is a French professional footballer who plays as a left back for club Angers.
+Florent Olivier Sylvain Hanin (born 4 February 1990) is a French professional footballer who plays as a left back for Cypriot First Division club Nea Salamis Famagusta.

 Career

 Le Havre

 An academy product of French top division side Le Havre, Hanin started his senior career there in 2008.
 He was unable to break into the first team, and spent three years playing for the reserve team in the French amateur division.

 Leixões

 Hanin signed on a free transfer for Segunda Liga club Leixões S.C. on 18 May 2011.
 He was a regular starter for the club in the 2011–12 season, and stated in 2015 that this was his turning point for his professional career.

 Braga

 After his contract with Leixões expired, he was signed by Primeira Liga club S.C.
 Braga on 1 July 2012.
 However, he became the third choice for left back, and never played for the first team.
 He spent the first half season playing regularly for the reserve squad in Segunda Liga, before being sent on loan to fellow Primeira Liga club Moreirense F.C. on 15 January 2013.
 He played for the latter club for the rest of the 2012–13 season, but was unable to keep them from getting relegated.
 He had another loan spell at the club in the next season, but the loan was terminated on 1 January 2014.
-He was signed on a six-month loan by Greek Superleague Panetolikos F.C. on 17 January 2014, and featured frequently for the club.
+He was signed on a six-month loan by Greek Super League Panetolikos F.C. on 17 January 2014, and featured frequently for the club.